-The City’s parking minimums were last updated almost a decade ago and are out of date with land use best practices, modern market demand for parking, and policies in the 2040 Comprehensive Plan.
+Prior to 2021, the City’s parking minimums were last updated almost a decade ago and were out of date with land use best practices, modern market demand for parking, and policies in the 2040 Comprehensive Plan.

-Under the current parking code, parking minimums are calculated to exceed demand so there is always empty parking spaces.
-Developers, property owners and tenants absorb the high cost of these extra parking spaces.
-These parking minimums also assume that cars are the only way to get from Point A to Point B, with little consideration of other nearby available transportation modes or neighborhood density.
-The requirements provide little flexibility for property owners to use these extra parking spaces for other uses, such as patio or outdoor shopping space, without City intervention.
+Under the former parking code, parking minimums were calculated to exceed demand so there was always empty parking spaces.
+Developers, property owners and tenants absorbed the high cost of these extra parking spaces.
+These parking minimums also assumed that cars are the only way to get from Point A to Point B, with little consideration of other nearby available transportation modes or neighborhood density.
+The requirements provided little flexibility for property owners to use these extra parking spaces for other uses, such as patio or outdoor shopping space, without City intervention.